-Roberto Villasante has been an attorney in the State of Florida for more than twenty five years.
+Roberto Villasante has been an attorney in the State of Florida for more than thirty years.
 The focus of his practice has been primarily in the trial of complex civil disputes including in aviation, telecommunications, international business matters and products liability with an emphasis on drug and medical device litigation.

 Mr. Villasante has served as adjunct professor at Florida International University’s College of Advanced Professional Studies’ Legal Studies Institute teaching seminar courses in Medical Malpractice, Florida Criminal Practices Act (RICO) and others.
 A frequent speaker and lecturer at state and national conferences for lawyers and other professionals, he has chaired Mealey’s Lexis Publications conferences and spoken on topics that include Emerging Drugs and Devices, Medical Monitoring and Vaccine Litigation.